The Big Wet: Northland roads closed, trees down and power out

 The warning was issued at 8.40am.
 Motorists were advised to wait until conditions improved or take the detour via SH16.

-Over one thousand Northlanders are likely to be without power today as extreme weather causes outages across the region.
+Over 1000 Northlanders are likely to be without power today as extreme weather causes outages across the region.

-Another 450 Northlanders in Mangonui have been struck by power outage due to the bad weather since 7 am this morning.
+Another 450 Northlanders in Mangonui have been struck by power outage due to the bad weather since 7am.

 The extreme weather has impacted the Oruru feeder in Peria, leaving 188 customers across several roads in the area impacted.
-The power outage was reported at 3:30am and isn't expected to be restored until 2pm according to Top Energy.
+The power outage was reported at 3.30am and it isn't expected to be restored until 2pm according to Top Energy.

 Tree contact on the Te Kao Feeder has left 137 without power in Cape Reinga, Waitiki Landing, Karatia and Te Hapua.